virt-s1/perf-agent/pbench_setup/README.md

 ```

 The `system_type` can be one of the following values:
-- local     for the local VMs inside Red Hat network;
+- local - run for local VMs inside Red Hat network;
-- aws       for the AWS instances;
+- aws   - run for AWS instances;
-- azure     for the Azure instances;
+- azure - run for the Azure instances;

 The `os_vendor` can only be `rhel` at this moment.

-Set `package_install` as `1` if you want to install additional packages and provision `package_list` according to your need, other wise set it as `0`.
+Set `package_install` as `1` and provision `package_list` according to your needs if you want to install additional packages, other wise set it as `0`.

 Set `pbench_install` as `1` to perform pbench installation, other wise set it as `0`.

 Set `dev_env_install` as `1` to install `@Development tools` for uperf, other wise set it as `0`.

 ## Configure ansible.cfg